Leon-Bor/angular2-express-quickstart/README.md

 `npm install -g nodemon`

-change in the package.json `node ./bin/www\` to `nodemon ./bin/www\`.Maybe you have to start the server now with `sudo npm start` because of nodemon.
+change in the package.json `node ./bin/www\` to `nodemon ./bin/www\`.
+Maybe you have to start the server now with `sudo npm start` because of nodemon.

 #### Why